All certified Edgewood employees are required to demonstrate their technology proficiency by completing the EISD's Technology Assessments.

 Edgewood's Technology Assessments are based on SBEC's Technology Applications Standards for Teachers.
 SBEC's Technology Applications Standards are divided into eleven standards, however, regular classroom teachers are only required to demonstrate proficiency in Standards I - V. These standards outline the basic knowledge and skills a teacher needs in order to be proficient in a 21st century classroom.
 Standards VI - XI are reserved for high school computer science teachers.

 We understand that teachers are very busy and do not have much time to spend in classes learning skills they may have already acquired.
 That's why Edgewood's Technology department has replaced the old Technology Assessments with a new assessment program.
-With this new program developed with InfoSource Learning, teachers can now "challenge" each phase of the Technology Assessments by simply taking a phase pre-assessment with a campus ITF.
+With this program, teachers can "challenge" the Technology Assessments by simply taking a pre-assessment with a campus ITF.
 These pre-assessments use a bank of knowledge and skills questions to assess the technology skill-level of each individual.
-A teacher scoring 80% or better on the pre-assessment has positively demonstrated that they are proficient in that phase of the SBEC Standards.
-They can move on to the next Phase of Assessment.
+A teacher scoring 80% or better on the pre-assessment has positively demonstrated that they are proficient in the SBEC Standards.
 However, if a teacher scores below an 80% on their pre-assessment, then a series of learning modules based on the questions missed in the pre-assessment will be assigned to the teacher.
 The teacher can then work on the modules at home or during their conference time.
 The learning modules are available 24/7 to fit the active lifestyles of teachers.

 Phase III of the EISD Technology Assessments include a web component.
 Every certified professional is required to have a web-presence on the EISD SchoolWires web.
 Not every web will be exactly alike.
 Your position on the district will determine the look and use of your web.
 For example: A district specialist will construct a department web to meet the needs of the teachers in that core area, while a teacher will construct a web that meets the needs of students and parents of students in that teacher's classroom.
 A good classroom web should be based on the web bundle assigned to each teacher.
 The web bundle included the following pages: